Crispin Money-Coutts, 9th Baron Latymer

 In 2005, Lord Latymer sailed single-handedly across the Atlantic Ocean, on the identical journey his father had taken some decades previously.
 Following the voyage which raised £40 000 for Save the Children, Latymer wrote and published the voyage in a book entitled Where the Ocean Meets the Sky (Adlard Coles Nautical, 2009), the name taken from the Rod Stewart song, Rhythm of My Heart.

 Lord Latymer is a retired international Private Banker.
 He married Lucy Rose Deedes, the daughter of Bill Deedes, whom he has since divorced.
-They have three children: the journalist and novelist Sophia Money-Coutts, magician Drummond Money-Coutts, and another daughter, Rosie.
+They have three children: the newspaper columnist Sophia Money-Coutts, magician Drummond Money-Coutts, and another daughter, Rosie.